Tokyo 2020 - A decisive weekend for Team GB's Olympics hockey hopes

 A decisive weekend for Team GB's Tokyo 2020 hockey hopes

-Team GB’s qualification for Tokyo 2020 hockey will be decided this weekend as GB women face Chile over two legs and the men play Malaysia to decide who goes to Japan.
+Team GB’s qualification for Tokyo 2020 hockey will be decided this weekend as the women's side face Chile over two legs and the men play Malaysia to decide who goes to Japan.

 The women’s Olympic champions face world number 18 side Chile over two legs on consecutive days at Lee Valley in London this weekend.